cardstack/project-template/README.md

 This is the path to the ECR (Elastic Container Registry) that you have created on AWS.
 Docker images will be published here.
 It should look something like `<account number>.dkr.ecr.<region>.amazonaws.com/project-template`.
+See the `deploy` directory and `travis.yml`, which determine deployment configuration.

 ## Data Sources